 Bi-Weekly Mortgage Calculator

-Determine your bi-weekly mortgage payment (every two weeks) based on mortgage amount and interest rate (for our friends in Australia, Canada and Europe).
-The graph below the table shows how the breakdown between principal and interest payments changes and how the principal balance gets paid down over the term of the mortgage.
-It is important to highlight that a bi-weekly mortgage gets paid off faster than its stated term.
-For example, a bi-weekly mortgage with a 30 year term gets paid off in year 26.
-This is because by making a mortgage payment every two weeks you pay off the principal balance faster than you do if you make a monthly payment
+Use our Bi-Weekly Mortgage Calculator to determine your bi-weekly payment (every two weeks) based on loan amount, length and mortgage rate.
+The amortization chart below the calculator shows how the split between principal and interest payments changes and how the principal balance gets paid down faster with a bi-weekly mortgage.
+For example, a bi-weekly mortgage with a 30 year term gets paid off in approximately year 26.
+This is because by making a mortgage payment every two weeks you pays down the principal balance faster than if you make a payment once a month.
+Our Bi-Weekly Mortgage Calculator also shows the total interest expense over the life of the loan, which is less than a standard monthly mortgage, as well as the earlier payoff date for the loan.

 Monthly Housing Payments